 Information Technology supports 24 users spread out among 5 departments.
 We maintain a central license manager, allowing us an easy way to share licenses across departments.
-Because we have more installations of ArcGIS Desktop than we have licenses, we have created a list to help prioritize usage. see Appendix B for this list.
+Most of our ArcGIS Desktop Viewer concurrent licenses have been traded in for Single-Use licenses, following ESRI's trend with ArcGIS Online and ArcGIS Pro architecture.
+See Appendix B for a list of users and license level.